muj-i/flutter_news_reader/README.md

 ### Installation

-Follow these steps to run the News Read Application:
+Follow these steps to run the News Reader Application:

 1. Clone this repository to your local machine: